Green Card Nursing Jobs

 How does EB-3 green card sponsorship differ from H-1B for nurses?

-H-1B is a temporary nonimmigrant visa with an annual cap and lottery.
+H-1B visa is a temporary nonimmigrant visa with an annual cap and lottery.
 EB-3 leads directly to permanent residency with no annual cap on petitions and no lottery.
 The tradeoff is timeline: PERM labor certification alone takes six to eighteen months before the I-140 is even filed, making EB-3 a longer but more permanent path.

 What credential evaluations do I need before an employer can sponsor me?